Prof Hazel Screen

 Prof Martin Knight was part of an expert panel at the 'lead the debate' event organised by the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 The event was the second in the series, which aims to convene small groups of thought leaders on prominent topics affecting … [more]

 Professor Hazel Screen is a Professor of Biomedical Engineering and was recently appointed Head of the School of Engineering and Materials Science at Queen Mary University of London.
 Here she talks about her research, new role and what being an engineer means to her.
-I’ve worked at Queen Mary … [more]
+I’ve worked at … [more]

 Thanks to the new world of on-line events, the OOACT Network's sandpit – originally planned face to face in April this year – was run successfully in MS Teams from 29 September to 1 October.
-This interactive funding sandpit event provided a great opportunity for 32 senior academics and industrialists from across the UK to … [more]
+This interactive funding sandpit event provided a great opportunity for 32 senior academics and industrialists from across … [more]

 QMUL has launched a new e-symposia series with research presentations related to organ-on-a-chip and other predictive in vitro models.
 The symposia are part of the UK Organ-on-a-chip Technologies Network which is funded via the Technology Touching Life scheme and directed by Prof Hazel Screen and Prof Martin Knight, both bioengineers … [more]